ismail-yilmaz/Terminal/PtyProcess/ReadMe.md

 1. Statically linked [winpty library and agent](https://github.com/rprichard/winpty).
 This library allows `PtyProcess` to run native console applications on Windows XP/Vista/7/8/10.
 You will also need to compile the `PtyAgent` package.
 This is the **default** backend.

-2. Native Windows 10 pseudoconsole API (ConEmu).
+2. Native Windows 10 pseudoconsole API (ConPty).
 This backend requires at least Windows 10 with pty support and it can be switched on via the `WIN10` build flag.

+Additionally, this package provides a `PtyWaitEvent` class that allows `PtyProcess` derived classes to properly wait for events across all supported platforms (Windows, POSIX)

 ## License